Silicon Slopes: History

-Local Tech Businesses
+Local tech businesses

 Examples of early local tech businesses and founders that helped attract more start-ups to the area include: Evans & Sutherland, founded in Salt Lake City by David Evans and Ivan Sutherland in 1968, as the world's first computer graphics company (in operation for over four decades supplying advanced computer graphics technologies to the market); David C. Evans, founder and first chairman of the University of Utah School of Computing from 1965 to 1973; James H. Clark, founder of Silicon Graphics, Inc; John Warnock, a co-founder of Adobe Systems; Alan Ashton, co-founder of Wordperfect; Edwin Catmull, co-founder of Pixar.

 The Utah tech scene started with WordPerfect and Novell in 1979.
 Novell, Inc., a software development company founded in 1979 by Ray Noorda, produced software to connect desktop computers so they could share peripheral devices, like a printer (computing) and hard disks.
 As the price of desktop computers began to fall, Novell captured a large segment of the market with its Netware program.
 At their height in the early 1990s, Novell controlled 65% of the market for network operating systems in the high-tech industry.

 A second tech wave in Utah came in the 1990s, based on the founding of Omniture.
 During that same period, the 2002 Winter Olympics raised the profile of Utah on the world stage.
 The 2009 acquisition of Omniture by Adobe in 2009 for $1.8 billion led Adobe to establish a permanent presence in Utah.

-Past Political Leadership
+Past political leadership

 Governor Michael Leavitt (1993–2003) was instrumental in luring many tech companies to Utah.
 During his time in office, Leavitt made monthly trips to Silicon Valley and used his slogan, "We have workers, we have space, we have proximity," to increase his influence there.
 He specifically highlighted the challenges facing the Silicon Valley region: natural geographic boundaries and traffic congestion.
 Utah, he maintained, was the place to grow with ease.
 Leavitt was a key factor in enticing eBay to locate their main customer service center in Utah and in bringing in new research operations for Intel.
 Governor Leavitt laid the groundwork for his successors to build on his achievements and continue to make Utah a business-friendly state, particularly for high-tech companies.